-In today’s episode Anna looks at the third L, LEARN: development and growth, and helps you review where you are today and where you want to get to
+In today’s episode, Anna looks at personal and professional development in the third L, LEARN: development and growth, and helps you review where you are today and where you want to get to

 I’m a big believer in life-long learning – I like to think that I’ve retained that childish sense of curiosity that we all start out with.